-Recently, the potential of iPSC for immunotherapy was explored, with a particular interest in the quest for treatment of cancers[44].
-Indeed, iPSC were used to derive human dendritic cells and macrophages which have a potent antigen presenting activity with the capacity to activate T-cells, thus presenting a great potential to be used for cancer immunotherapies.
-Indeed, iPSC reprogrammed from T-cells (isolated from peripheral blood mononuclear cells) have been shown to retained the expression of the original T-cell receptor/TCR rearrangement[45].
-Thus, these cells could be a source for illimited production of specific clones of T-cells, bypassing their residence in the thymus for their development and maturation.
-Human tumour antigen-specific cytotoxic T-cells have also been generated by several groups, and iPSC can also be engineered to harbour chimeric antigen receptors/CAR targeting cancer cells[46].
-Natural Killer cells harbouring CAR constructs targeting tumours have also been generated from iPSC, and showed to inhibit the growth of tumours in vivo[47].
+Recently, the potential of iPSC for immunotherapy was explored with a particular interest in the quest for treatment of cancers[44].
+Indeed, iPSC were used to derive human dendritic cells and macrophages, which have a potent antigen presenting activity with the capacity to activate T-cells, thus presenting a great potential to be used for cancer immunotherapies.
+Indeed, iPSC reprogrammed from T-cells (isolated from peripheral blood mononuclear cells) have been shown to retain the expression of the original T-cell receptor rearrangement[45].
+Thus, these cells could be a source for unlimited production of specific clones of T-cells bypassing their residence in the thymus for their development and maturation.
+Human tumor antigen-specific cytotoxic T-cells have also been generated by several groups, and iPSC can also be engineered to harbor chimeric antigen receptors targeting cancer cells[46].
+Natural killer cells harboring chimeric antigen receptor constructs targeting tumors have also been generated from iPSC and inhibited the growth of tumors in vivo[47].
 These approaches may serve to develop effective treatments for refractory oncologic malignancies.
-Furthermore, a recent report has showed that iPSC may express tumour-associated antigens and be used for autologous tumour vaccination[48].
-Indeed, the injection of irradiated mouse iPSC and adjuvant CpG (successfully used in tumour vaccination) in mouse, triggered a strong in vivo immune response which controlled the tumour growth from breast cancer, melanoma and mesothelioma injected cells.
+Furthermore, a recent report showed that iPSC may express tumor-associated antigens and be used for autologous tumor vaccination[48].
+Indeed, the injection of irradiated mouse iPSC and adjuvant CpG (successfully used in tumor vaccination) in mouse triggered a strong in vivo immune response, which controlled the tumor growth from breast cancer, melanoma and mesothelioma injected cells.
 Thus, the injection of irradiated-iPSC led to the instatement of a broad anti-tumoral immune status able to restrain the development of multiple cancers without any overt adverse effect[48], suggesting that this approach has the potential to be translated in clinical applications.

 ONGOING CLINICAL TRIALS